 Balquhidder and Kirkton Glen offer a fine afternoon’s hike and possibly a glimpse of the local ghost – a Highlander and his dog!
 Spooky for sure!

-Balquhidder and Kirkton Glen comprise a scattered (but very friendly) community and real Highland settlement, along with the side glen (I mean Kirkton Glen), which runs north and at right angles to the main Balquhidder Glen.
-There is a lot of heritage here - not just Rob Roy's grave - though it's also quite close to all the resources of the Lowlands of central Scotland.
+Kirkton Glen runs north, off Balquhidder Glen.
+There is a lot of heritage here – not just Rob Roy’s grave – though Balquhidder is also quite close to all the resources of the Lowlands of central Scotland.
+There are some fine alpine plants at the top of the glen – and crags and a lonely loch, all set in wild Highland landscape.

 Fewer though put on their hiking boots and head along the path, behind the church, that leads up into Kirkton Glen itself.
 Here are my notes from a trip there a little while back.